 Meet Carol Kaye, the “First Lady of Bass” and one of the most prolific bass guitarists of all time.
 You may not recognize her name, but you have definitely heard her play.

-Born in Everett, Washington to musician parents, Carol, now 80, has played guitar professionally since 1949.
-Starting her career playing nightclubs around the Los Angeles area, Carol “accidentally” got into studio work in late 1957, and has since played on over 10,000 recording sessions.
+Born on March 24, 1935 in Everett, Washington to musician parents, Carol has played guitar professionally since 1949.
+Starting her career playing nightclubs around the Los Angeles area, Carol “accidentally” got into studio work in late 1957, and has since played on over 10,000 tracks.

-In 1963 when a bassist didn’t show up to a recording date, Carol put down her guitar and picked up a bass.
-And as the saying goes… the rest is history.“I was raised by musician-parents and just sort of grew up around music, we were poor, but when music was played, you had a sparkle in your life.
-And the sparkle is still there years later…”
+In 1963, when a bassist didn’t show up to a recording date, Carol put down her guitar and picked up a bass.
+And as the saying goes… the rest is history.

 Carol quickly became the most wanted player around.
 She has worked on records, films and television under the direction of leading producers, conductors and composers including: Quincy Jones, John Williams, Elmer Bernstein, David Grusin, Hugo Montenegro, Leonard Rosenman, Alfred & Lionel Newman, etc.